poole/hyde/docs/6.0.0-alpha/advanced.md

 Once you've created and downloaded the icon font form IconMoon, replace the `icomoon` folder in `assets` in it's entirety.
 Keep in mind that future updates of Hydejack will override this folder.

 ### Adding the platform's metadata
-This recommended, but not strictly necessary, to add the network's metadata to `_data/social.yml`.
+In this second step it is necessary, to add the network's metadata to `_data/social.yml`.
-Create a new entry like
+An entry looks like:

     deviantart:
       name: DeviantArt